iomesh/docs/docs/iomesh-operations/cluster-operations.md

 ## Upgrade IOMesh storage cluster

-Follow the steps below to upgrade the IOMesh once a new version is released.
+Follow the following steps to upgrade IOMesh once a new version is released.

 > **_NOTE_: If you only have 1 replica of meta server or chunk server, the upgrade process will never start.**

-1. Export default config `iomesh-values.yaml` from Chart
+1. Export the default config `iomesh-values.yaml` from Chart

     > **_NOTE_: If you already exported the config, you can skip this step.**